Missing Titanic submersible: What to know about the five passengers

 "Our son Shahzada Dawood and his son, Suleman, had embarked on a journey to visit the remnants of the Titanic in the Atlantic Ocean.
 As of now, contact has been lost with their submersible craft and there is limited information available," the Dawood family said.

-The statement continued: "A rescue effort that is being jointly led by multiple government agencies and deep-sea companies is underway to reestablish contact with the submersible and bring them back safely.
-We are very grateful for the concern being shown by our colleagues and friends and would like to request everyone to pray for their safety while granting the family privacy at this time.
+The family said they're grateful "for the concern being shown by our colleagues and friends and would like to request everyone to pray for their safety while granting the family privacy at this time.
 The family is well looked after and are praying to Allah for the safe return of their family members."

 Copyright © 2023, ABC Audio.
 All rights reserved.